'Gimme a break!' Biden blasts insurance hassles for mental health treatment

 A landmark law in 2008 called the Mental Health Parity and Addiction Equity Act tried to fix the parity issues, but insurers found loopholes and ways to avoid paying for care.

-For example, it might appear as though an insurer has a good list network of mental health professionals.
-But in fact many of those therapists and doctors won't take new patients, or are no longer practicing, or are too far away.
+For example, it might appear as though an insurer has a good network of mental health professionals.
+But, in fact, many of those therapists and doctors won't take new patients, or are no longer practicing, or are too far away.

 Or sometimes insurers would require paperwork to authorize treatment — repeatedly — in order to keep getting treatment.
 Some families NPR interviewed said the reauthorization could be almost daily.